 There’s a noticeable global trend of senior-level leaders seeking purpose-driven careers.
 Companies with strong sustainability credentials and a clear mission are emerging as winners in the competition for attracting and retaining top talent.
-This new Leadership Insider series will spotlight senior leaders from three such organizations who are aligning their company’s culture with sustainability goals to drive both business success and meaningful impact.
+This new Leadership Insider series will spotlight senior leaders who are aligning their company’s culture with sustainability goals to drive both business success and meaningful impact.

 Throughout the conversation with Margaret Jaouadi, Austin emphasizes the need for a clear mission, strong leadership commitment, and the role of employee engagement in driving success.
 This interview offers valuable insights for any leader aiming to align their company’s culture with sustainability goals, making it essential reading for those passionate about building a better future.